nmarsollier/nmarsollier/README.md

 Developer since 1994, since 2015 highly interested in software architecture.

+My main objective is to build strong architectures using simple patterns, obtaining code easy to read and maintain.
+Many companies elevates the development cost applying complex architectures like Clean Architecture improperly.
+As architect I focus con flexlible hexagonal architectures, with tools that makes development experience something unique in this sea of complexities that we are living on.
+That simplicity brings lowers the costs of software development, and makes sustainable code.

 I worked with several programming languages and architectures, most of them are not longer used, right now these are my current skills :

-- Senior Android Developer: Java, Kotlin, Android
+- Android Development: Kotlin, Android
-- Senior Backend Developer: Java, Kotlin
+- Backend Developer: Kotlin, Go, Typescript
-- Complementary languages: node, angular, golang
-- Architectures: Monolithic, Microservices, Event driven, etc.
+- Architectures: Monolithic, Microservices, Event Driven.
-- Databases: NoSql & Relational db

 ## My Interests

+Android native projects.

-Interested in event driven microservices architecture development, working with languages like go, kotlin, java, or typescript.
+Microservices architecture development, working with languages like go, kotlin, java, or typescript.

-Also interested in Android native projects.

-But also very interested in gaming technologies (need to learn).

-Not allowed to relocate to other countries, can work from home.

 ## **Work Experience**

 Recent work first

+### Freelancer @ Paypal

+- Working as Android Dev at Paypal as freelancer.

 ### Mercadolibre